 The Board shall normally hold eight ordinary Board meetings during the calendar year, but the minimum is four.
 Individual Board members may, at any given time, request a Board meeting to be held to discuss specific matters.
-In the event that a Board member is unable to attend a Board meeting, the member must notify the Secretary of the Board, who will invite substitutes as appropriate.
+In the event that a Board member is unable to attend a Board meeting, the member must notify the Secretary of the Board, who will invite deputies as appropriate.
 Directors unable to attend a Board meeting are provided with the preparatory board documents.

 The Board constitutes a quorum if more than half of its members are present or participate in the discussion of the matter in question.
 However, the Board may not adopt a resolution without all Board members having been given an opportunity, in so far as possible, to participate in the discussion of the matter in question.
 Where the Chairman of the Board finds it appropriate, Board members may attend a meeting by phone, video conference or other means.
+The annual financial statement and annual report are dealt with in a meeting.

-The Board of Directors held 12 Board meetings in 2013.
-The average attendance at the Board meetings was 97%.
+The Board of Directors held 15 Board meetings in 2014.
+The average attendance over the year at the Board meetings was 98%.